Cheptoo21/airbnb-clone-project/README.md

 5. Payment Integration
 Secure payment processing is implemented to handle booking payments.
 Users can pay using supported methods, and each transaction is logged for record-keeping and dispute resolution.

+# API Security
+Securing backend APIs is critical to protect sensitive data, ensure user trust, and maintain the integrity of the system.
+The following key security measures will be implemented:

+1. Authentication
+Authentication ensures that only registered users can access the system by verifying their identity using secure login credentials or tokens (e.g., JWT).
+This prevents unauthorized access and protects user accounts from misuse.

+2. Authorization
+Authorization determines what actions a user can perform based on their role (e.g., host vs. guest).
+It ensures that users can only access or modify resources they own or are permitted to interact with (e.g., a host editing their properties).

+3. Rate Limiting
+Rate limiting restricts the number of requests a user or IP can make in a given time.
+This helps prevent abuse, brute-force attacks, and denial-of-service (DoS) scenarios, maintaining the system’s performance and availability.

+4. Input Validation & Sanitization
+All API inputs will be validated and sanitized to prevent injection attacks, such as SQL or script injections.
+This is vital for defending against malicious payloads that could compromise the backend.

+5. HTTPS Encryption
+All communication with the API will be encrypted using HTTPS to prevent man-in-the-middle (MITM) attacks.
+This protects data such as login credentials and payment information while in transit.

+# Why Security Matters
+Protecting User Data: Personal information like email addresses and passwords must be securely stored and transmitted to maintain privacy and comply with data protection regulations.

+Securing Payments: Payment transactions involve sensitive financial data and must be protected from theft and fraud through encryption and secure processing.

+Maintaining Trust: A secure API fosters user trust and ensures platform reliability.
+A breach could damage reputation and lead to legal or financial consequences.